Extortion is the crime of obtaining money or property by threat to a victim's property or loved ones, intimidation, or false claim of a right.

 While you believe that extortion only happens in smoky back rooms or among shady Mafia characters, it can happen right here at your fingertips.
 Cyber extortion, a new way for criminals to take hold of your property, is on the rise in a modern society.
 Cyber criminals use a tool known as "ransomware," to encrypt a user’s important files and documents, making them unreadable, until a ransom is paid.
 No specific business or individual appears to be the target, but cyber criminals tend to focus their efforts on against larger-scale targets such as corporations with large amounts of data and deeper pockets.

 If you're having heated discussions with a business associate, a client, a friend or a family member and your words might be taken as a threat to gain money or other advantage, then the police could arrest you and charge you with extortion.
-If you're facing criminal investigation, your best move is to immediately get a free case review from a criminal defense attorney to better understand your situation and your options.
+If you're facing a criminal investigation, your best move is to immediately contact a local criminal defense attorney to better understand your situation and your options.